This is about my adventure of independently hiking from Manali through the Solang Valley in India, but first…

 Again, I found myself wanting to laugh with relief and cry in despair at the same time.
 India.

 Then the rain came and the one stitch of sanity left in my brain snapped with an audible pop!

 Even after days of blue skies, an unseasonal rain came from nowhere as I walked the last kilometer home in the dark.
 Cold water dripped off of my nose.
 I looked into the black sky and laughed like a maniac.
 The beggars who usually bothered me on the way home kept quiet this time, either out of fear or pity.
 One even offered me some money.

 I hesitated when I reached the door, waiting for a cloud of locusts to come or whatever other natural obstacle was queued up today.
 The universe having expended all options, finally relented and let me end the day.

 It may seem like I’m complaining, but actually quite the opposite.
 The best adventures are the ones that go wrong.
-And they make great fodder for way-too-long blog posts.
+And they make great fodder for way-too-long blog posts like this one.

 “Oh, it was great.
 I took the road.”